vtixnanda/Federated-Learning-PyTorch/README.md

-# Federated-Learning (PyTorch)

-Implementation of the vanilla federated learning paper : [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).
+# Ad-hoc Federated Learning For Edge-Devices
+Faraz Barati (faraz.barati@utexas.edu), Vignesh Nandakumar (vnandakumar@utexas.edu)

+DISCLAIMER: This is a forked repository.
+The original repo can be found here: [Federated Learning Pytorch](https://github.com/AshwinRJ/Federated-Learning-PyTorch)

+This repo provides the code necessary to create simulations of mobile nodes which aggregate their neural-networks via Federated Learning (FL) to create a global model which can classify images.
-Experiments are produced on MNIST, Fashion MNIST and CIFAR10 (both IID and non-IID).
-In case of non-IID, the data amongst the users can be split equally or unequally.
+Experiments are produced on MNIST and CIFAR10 (both IID and non-IID).
+In case of non-IID, the data is distributed via the Dirichlet distribution, where alpha = 0.1.

-Since the purpose of these experiments are to illustrate the effectiveness of the federated learning paradigm, only simple models such as MLP and CNN are used.
+The main file, ```federated_adhoc.py```, determines which nodes are available in a communication round and how they communicate with one another.
+There are three simulation methods:
+* Centralized: all nodes in a communication round are connected to the cloud.
+* Random: clusters are initialized randomly, where a selected node can communicate with the cloud and its neighbors' features are aggregated.
+* Modularity: clusters are initialized through a modularity algorithm.
+Then, the node with the highest degree is deemed the selected node.
+Feature aggregation occurs from the selected nodes' neighbors.

+In a communication round, connectivity issues can be included by toggling the probability of a round facing issues and the number of nodes removed.
+More details can be found below.

 ## Requirments
 Install all the packages from requirments.txt